 This area of the city is also known more commonly as Old Town.
 Its central point is Quattro Canti (Four Corners) and it has some of the most significant monuments to be found in all of Palermo.
 Two must-sees are Pretoria Fountain and Palazzo Senatorio.
 Though there are many defacements throughout the region, it still has a distinct Baroque era look.

 The Corso Vittorio Emanuele II (the oldest street of Palermo) and the Cathedral will also be found within Old Town.
 The street was formerly known as Cassaro in ancient Arabic times.
 In the latter part of the 16th century, it would be changed to Via Toledo in honor of the viceroy who would focus on the restoration of the roadways.
 For only being 1.5km long, it is rich with palaces, churches, convents, hotels and monasteries.

 Albergaria – Palazzo Reale

-In 2005, a new park was opened in front of the Zisa with a series of fountains that remind of Arabian art.
+In 2005 a park was opened just in front of Zisa with many Arab-inspired fountains.